colton-gabertan/SecurityShepherdLabs/README.md

 ### Testing the Filter
 <img src="https://github.com/colton-gabertan/SecurityShepherdLabs/blob/SQLI-Escaping/SQLIescaping.gif">

 Interestingly enough, it actually escapes all apostrophes.
 It doesn't seem to matter if they're encapsulated as double-quotes as well.
 One more test we could try is to see how it behaves if we escape our own apostrophes.
-SQL allows this if you pre-pend a "\" quote.
+SQL allows this if you pre-pend a backslash to a quote.
 Let's test out the form further.

 ### Escaping Our Own Quote
 ![image](https://user-images.githubusercontent.com/66766340/147104527-808aa288-bdd9-4112-904f-0bcefcb0649b.png)